MischaU8/yumyum/tools/extrude-tool-shear_UVvKt9xBzpA.md

 Uploaded: 2023-06-02

-yum yum Floyd here with a quick look at sharing with the extrude tool and plasticity when using the extrude tool you can shift the Extrusion by left-clicking and dragging on the blue square handle use this option to quickly
+yum yum Floyd here with a quick look at sharing with the extrude tool in Plasticity when using the extrude tool you can shift the Extrusion by left-clicking and dragging on the blue square handle use this option to quickly
-Shear an extrusion in plasticity
+Shear an extrusion in Plasticity